Easter is a great time for brands to connect with their subscribers through unique Easter-based campaigns. There's scope for

-Brands from the food and drinks industry are in prime position to produce engaging creative for their Easter emails, seeing as visual impact is so important for both email marketing engagement and modern dining experiences.
+Brands from the food and beverage industry are in prime position to produce engaging creative for Easter emails.
 Consumers love to salivate over Instagram-worthy food pics and share their own meal photos.
-So, if you want to enage subscribers and tempt them to order your nosh or head to your restaurant, then enticing visuals are key to success during the Easter period.
+So, if you want to

 This following email example from Christopher's is a more upmarket, but it again delivers strong visual impact, humorous and playful copywriting and Easter-related dining offers:

 Subject line: Easter Egg-stravagance, Hot Cross French Toast & Almond Cigars